 Understanding VA Loan Entitlement And The Benefits

-Let’s go over how VA loan entitlement works and what it means for you.
+Find the answers here as we review how VA loan entitlement works and what it means for eligible veterans.

-VA loan entitlement refers to the amount the Department of Veterans Affairs will guarantee on a given borrower’s VA loan.
+VA entitlement is the amount the Department of Veterans Affairs (VA) will guarantee on a borrower’s VA loan.
 In other words, it’s the maximum amount the VA will repay your lender if you default on your loan.

-What does this mean for borrowers?
-One of the great benefits of getting a VA loan is that you don’t need to make a down payment.
-Your VA entitlement amount tells you the maximum amount you can borrow without having to make a down payment.
+But what does this mean for home buyers?
+One of the great benefits of getting a VA loan and certain other nonconforming loans is that you don’t need to make a down payment.
+Your VA entitlement amount indicates the maximum amount you can borrow without making a down payment.

-If you’ve never gotten a VA loan before or you’ve paid off a previous VA loan in full and sold the property the loan was used to purchase, you should have full entitlement.
+You should have full entitlement if you’ve never gotten a VA loan or you paid off a previous VA loan and sold the property the loan was used to purchase.

-However, that doesn’t mean you can borrow an unlimited amount of money; you can only borrow as much as a lender will qualify you for.
-Your lender will look at your income, debts and credit history to determine how much they’re willing to lend you.
+However, that doesn’t mean you can borrow an unlimited amount of money; you can only borrow as much as you qualify for with a lender.
+Your lender will look at your income, credit score, debts and credit history to determine how much they will lend you.

-Your entitlement may be reduced if you currently have a VA loan that you’re still paying back, have paid your loan in full but still own the home you used the loan to purchase, or if you defaulted on a previous VA loan.
+You may have partial entitlement if you’re currently paying back a VA loan, you’ve repaid your loan but still own the home you purchased with the loan or you defaulted on a previous VA loan.